bitwarden/help/_articles/login-with-sso/getting-started-with-sso.md

 Users that are created via Login with SSO **will still be properly organized into their groups and collections** if leveraging the [Directory Connector.](https://bitwarden.com/help/article/directory-sync/) utility.
 {%endnote%}

+### Linking an existing user

+Organizations with existing Bitwarden users that are deploying Login with SSO will need to have their users link their existing account to an SSO authentication.

+To do this, the user will need to log into their Web Vault using their `email` and `Master Password`.

+1. Then navigate to Settings > Organizations where they will see a list of all Organizations they belong to.
+2. Hovering over the Organization to be linked will display the gear icon to the right.
+3. Click the gear icon and select "Link SSO".
+This will initiate an authentication session link the user, allowing them to authenticate using just SSO in the future.

+{%image /sso/trial-org-link.png Users with existing Bitwarden accounts will need to Link their account to SSO for the Organization%}

 ## FAQs